SFU-CMPT-201/a1-pub/README.md

   around.
 It defeats the whole purpose of using it.
 So after this assignment, if I catch someone who uses the arrow keys to move around, I'll be very unhappy and call out.
 * There is a file named `a1-checker` in the repo.
-You *must* execute this at least once before your submission to check if your work is ready for our grader.
+You *must* execute this at least once before your submission to check if your work is ready for grading.
 It is okay to run it multiple times as you go and you are encouraged to do it. `a1-checker` performs the following.
     * It checks if you have correct recording files.
+You will receive a 0 if this fails.
     * It checks if you have used `nvim` correctly.
+You will receive a 0 if this fails.
     * It checks if you have saved `tutor` correctly.
+You will receive a 0 if this fails.
     * It flags if you have copied and pasted anything.
+You will receive a 0 if this fails.
+    * Note that if a check fails, it does not always tell you why.
+You need to debug it by yourself and find out.
     * This is not a grader but if the checker says that everything is good and if you are done following the tutorial, you will get the full credit.
     * It is entirely *your responsibility* to run `a1-checker` before submitting your work.
 If you